geethika608/AI_Patents_Research_Agent/docs/user_guide/README.md

 # User Guide - Patent Research AI Agent

-Welcome to the Patent Research AI Agent!
-This guide will help you understand how to use the system effectively for patent research and analysis.
+Complete guide for using the Patent Research AI Agent system effectively for patent research and analysis.

 ## 🎯 What is the Patent Research AI Agent?